Omar Sijarić

-Omar-Šarif Sijarić (born 2 November 2001) is a professional footballer who plays as a right winger for Croatian club Rijeka.
+Omar-Šarif Sijarić (born 2 November 2001) is a professional footballer who plays as a right winger for Bosnian Premier League club Borac Banja Luka.
 Born in Germany, he represented Montenegro internationally on junior levels.

 Club career

 Sijarić was born in Pfullendorf.
 After playing youth football with SC Pfullendorf and 1.
 FC Heidenheim, Sijarić joined Türkgücü München in August 2020.
 He made his debut for the club on 16 October 2020 as a substitute in a 2–0 defeat away to 1.
 FC Magdeburg, and scored the first goal of his career on 7 May 2021 with the opening goal of a 2–1 defeat to SC Verl.
 He scored once in 27 appearances across the 2020–21 season.

 On 15 July 2021, Sijarić signed for 2.
 Bundesliga club Erzgebirge Aue on a three-year contract.
 He made his debut on 25 July 2021 in a 0–0 draw with 1.
 FC Nürnberg.

 On 3 June 2025, Sijarić joined Rijeka in Croatia on a three-year contract.